 How do you tittilate an ocelot?

 Retired British submarine HMS Ocelot has become the first submersible to be fully featured on Google's Street View.
 The decommissioned British sub can now be toured using Google Maps, although The Register has learned the Chocolate Factory did not manage to squeeze the infamous Street View car into the boat.
-Instead, it called …
+Instead, it …

 The Upholder Class.